The Problem

 - Track software performance and quality over time.

-Beyond performance benchmarking, OpenEBench also contributes to improve research software quality through its Software Observatory.
+Beyond performance benchmarking, OpenEBench also contributes to improve research software quality through its OpenEBench Software Observatory.
 The observatory aggregates metadata from multiple sources and evaluates software against FAIR principles (Findable, Accessible, Interoperable, Reusable), providing:

 - FAIRness indicators and scores.